cBridges851/cBridges851/README.md

   - I'm currently learning German.
 For fun.
   - I love listening to the musical soundtracks.
 For fun.
   - I love watching Doctor Who.
 For fun.
-  - When I'm not coding, I like to make origami models, play Animal Crossing or Zelda, or watch YouTube.
+  - When I'm not coding, I like to make origami models.
+Or play Animal Crossing, Palia, or Zelda.
+Or watch YouTube.
 All for fun.
 - 📈 Statistics:...
 <div>
   <img src="https://github-readme-stats.vercel.app/api?username=cBridges851&show_icons=true&theme=midnight-purple"/>